 Making the most of Staggered Bedtimes

 This is not the best slot for playing basketball or a dance workout, I’m thinking more chilled before bedtime!
-This week we picked up some Pop Secret popcorn from Walmart and got cozy for one of Elsie’s favorite Netflix shows, “Spirit Riding Free”.
-She introduced me to the latest series in preparation for the release of Season 6, available on Netflix August 17th.
+This week we picked up some popcorn from Walmart and got cozy for one of Elsie’s favorite Netflix shows, “Spirit Riding Free”.
+Sometimes keeping things simple makes the best use of time!

 I’m looking for quiet activities that allow for conversation, bonding and general off-loading if Elsie’s needs it.
 We both love to craft and make things and if you’re looking for some new activities DreamWorksTV on Youtube have some fun crafty activities for girls.
 Drawing or painting pictures of each other is always good fun.
 It requires a lot of concentration but is the perfect activity for talking together too.
 Sit opposite each other and don’t show the results until the end!

 Occasionally we have to do homework after the Twins go to bed but it’s not ideal if Elsie’s tired.
 Curling up on the sofa for a cuddle in her PJs is definitely a better way to end the day.
 I’m not much of a cuddly person when I’m running around in the day and Elsie adores it if we get to snuggle in front of the TV.

 Choosing a show that you both save to watch together is a great way to make TV time special.
 “Spirit Riding Free” tells the story of a 12yr-old girl who bonds with a horse and frees him from wranglers.
-Her and her friends embark on adventures with their horses and it’s an all-round feel-good, horse lovers show.
-It has the perfect ppeal to my 8yr-old daughter and she’s always loved stories of horse and ponies.
+Together with her friends, they embark on adventures with their horses and it’s an all-round feel-good, horse lovers show.
+It has the perfect appeal to my 8yr-old daughter and she’s always loved stories of horse and ponies.

 Stick to activities that are not too difficult.
 Elsie, like many kids her age, gets frustrated with difficult tasks when she’s tired and you don’t want to end up in tears before bedtime!